Sharpening Handbook Logo

 Guidelines shown below are for Included Angles (α).

 This tool is often sharpened using a machinist's hand file or a sharpening puck (aka, a whetstone) whilst holding the bade in the non-dominant hand.
-Thusly, the angles are shown as a β angle rather than a α angle.
+Thusly, the angles are shown as a β angle rather than an α angle.

 If using a Tormek, the Extended Universal Support (US-430) is highly recommended.